How Global Pandemic Covid-19 Changed Pricing Director Job Descriptions Overnight 🔥

 Businesses are working out how to cut out freight costs, streamline distribution and enter new segments.
 Example, WooliesX – who is currently hiring a whole new pricing team to think about how they can create and capture value in a $1B online grocery service market for B2B businesses.

 8. More admin and number crunching

-If you are a senior pricing professional, make sure you brush up your analytical skills as there will be an increasing demand for systems, analytical and even coding skills to improve online pricing operations.
+If you are a senior pricing professional, make sure you brush up your analytical skills.
+Because there will be an increasing demand for systems, analytical and even coding skills to improve online pricing operations.